SIBS2025/SIBS/README.md

 For detailed experiment setup instructions, refer to:

 - code/Controlled_experiment/README.md - Controlled experiments guide
-- code/Ablation_Experiment/README.md - Ablation study guide
+- code/Ablation_Experiment/README.md - Ablation experiments guide

 These guides provide step-by-step instructions for configuring and running specific experiments with projects like goaccess and other tested software.